 The financial report is presented in Australian dollars.
-The Trust is of a kind referred to in ASIC Class Order 98/0100 dated 10 July 1998 relating to the "rounding off" of amounts in the annual financial statements.
-In accordance with that Class Order amounts in the annual financial statements have been rounded off to the nearest thousand dollars or in certain cases, to the nearest dollar, unless stated otherwise.
+The Trust is a entity of the kind referred to in Corporations (Rounding in Financial/Directors' Reports) Instrument 2016/191, dated 24 March 2016, and in accordance with that Corporations Instrument amounts in the Directors' Report and the financial statements are rounded off to the nearest thousand dollars, unless otherwise indicated.

-Due to the classification of distributions payable as current liabilities at 31 December 2015, the Trust is in a net current liability position of \$6.9 million.
-The Trust has non-current assets of \$456.9 million and a net asset position of \$450.000 million.
+Due to the classification of distributions payable as current liabilities at 31 December 2016, the Trust is in a net current liability position of \$6.3 million.
+The Trust has non-current assets of \$456.3 million and a net asset position of \$450.0 million.
 In accordance with AASB 101, an entity shall prepare financial statements on a going concern basis unless management either intends to liquidate the entity or to cease trading, or has no realistic alternative but to do so.
 The accounts of the Trust have been prepared on a going concern basis as the net current asset deficiency is due to the classification of distributions payable as current liabilities.
 There are agreements in place that ensure the receipt of distributions by the Trust occur at the same time as the payment of their distributions to unitholders, and hence the classification of the distributions payable as current do not impact the ability of the Trust to continue as a going concern.
-On the 18 January 2016 SITES received the 31 December 2015 distribution declared by Multiplex Hybrid Investment Trust (MHIT) and paid its 31 December 2015 distribution payable.
+On the 17 January 2017 SITES received the 31 December 2016 distribution declared by Multiplex Hybrid Investment Trust (MHIT) and paid its 31 December 2016 distribution payable.